The Tradition Continues…..

 Wabash feed mill serves western contract barns

 Heimerl Farms INC division – hauls hogs to packing houses, feed delivery

 Jim and Kathy have four children: Casey, Matt, Brad and Jeff.
 All were involved in 4-H and FFA.

 Matt graduated from Ohio State University as did his wife Rachel, who serves as Office Manager.
 Matt handles risk management, cattle and feed mills.

 Jim, Kathy, Matt and Rachel are involved in the farming business.

 Brad and Jeff graduated from Wilmington College.
 Brad is the Senior Manager of Pork Procurement at Bob Evans Farms.
 Jeff works for Syngenta working closely with farmers implementing crop protection programs.

 Casey graduated from Baldwin-Wallace College and works off the farm as the Chief Compliance Officer for Portfolio, providing aftermarket insurance products via dealerships.

 Heimerl Farms is proud to have been honored as Environmental Stewards, and hosts farm tours for schools and community events.

-Jim spends time as a Hartford Fair board Director, and serves on Congressman Pat Tiberi’s House of Representatives Ag Advisory Council.
-He is past President of the Ohio Pork Producers Council, and serves on the National Pork Producers Council as President.
+Jim spends time as a Hartford Fair board Director and serves on Congressman Pat Tiberi’s House of Representatives Ag Advisory Council.
+He is past President of the Ohio Pork Producers Council, and the National Pork Producers Council.
 Jim also finds time to be active on the Ohio Soybean Association board and was recently inducted into the Licking County Agricultural Hall of Fame.
-Kathy handles the Human Resources for the farm, and is a past board member of the Mary E. Babcock Library in Johnstown.
+Kathy handles the Human Resources for the farm and is a past board member of the Mary E. Babcock Library in Johnstown.
 Both Jim and Kathy enjoy time spent with their grandchildren and envision the next generation molding the future of the farm.